 Why are kiln dried sofa frames better than air-dried or any other kind?
-Kiln-dried sofa frames are considered a safe bet that your sofa frame is strong enough to last you a long time for several reasons.
-However, before we go into those reasons, you have to remember that it is not just important to look for kiln dried frames, but kiln-dried frames.
+Kiln-dried sofa frames are considered a safe bet that your sofa frame is strong enough to last a long time for several reasons.
+However, before we going into those reasons, remember that it is not just important to look for kiln-dried frames, but hardwood kiln-dried frames.

 Different Types of Wood

-Softwoods come from evergreen trees such as pines and cedar.
-This type of wood can bend or dent easily and therefore is not suitable where you need strength, such as in sofa frames.
-So while it is good to look for kiln-dried wood, remember to seek a frame constructed from hardwood rather than softwood.
+Softwoods come from evergreen trees, such as pines and cedar.
+This type of wood can bend or dent easily and, therefore, is not suitable where strength is needed, such as sofa frames.
+While it is good to look for kiln-dried wood, remember to seek a frame constructed from hardwood rather than softwood.

 Engineered wood is just what the name implies.
 It has been engineered to achieve its present form.
 There are two types of engineered wood: plywood and particle board.
 Particle board is not suitable for sofa frames, or any weight-bearing frames for that matter, because they are made from wood chips and fibers glued together.
 Plywood is engineered by gluing several thin layers of wood together and can be strong enough for sofa frames depending on the type of wood and the thickness of the frame.